DigitalState/Platform/sdk/documentation/lab/index.md

 ansible-playbook deploy.yml
 ```

-This command essentially downloads repositories, configures settings, boots up containers, migrates databases and loads data fixtures for each sub-systems.
+This command essentially downloads repositories, configures settings, builds images, boots up containers, migrates databases and loads data fixtures for each sub-systems.

+## Test

+Now that the dockerized application is up and running, it is time to test it!

+The DigitalState architecture is essentially a collection of microservices, all exposing various api endpoints.
+In order to test, we suggest an api gui tool, such as [Postman](https://www.getpostman.com/).
+The SDK provides a [collection file](../../../resource/postman/collection.json) and a lab [environment file](../../../resource/postman/env/lab.json) that can be imported in Postman.
+Here are the instructions on how to import [collections](https://www.getpostman.com/docs/postman/collections/creating_collections) and [environments](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments).

 ## References